 What is the Academic Index?
 How is it Calculated?

 If you want to get into one of the most selective schools in the country, then you should familiarize yourself with something called the Academic Index.
 Selective colleges use a variety of tools to help them make the right decision on each application, and the Academic Index is one of them.
-Read on to find out how this can affect your admissions chances!
+Read on to find out how your Academic Index can affect your admissions chances!

-Admissions officers can then use this score to make a quick assessment as to whether a student has enough academic qualifications to be considered for admissions.
-It was initially created to ensure that student athletes were close enough to the average non-athlete applicant to be admitted (to make sure that academically unqualified students weren’t getting in solely on the basis of their athletic ability) but its use has expanded more generally.
+Admissions officers use this score to make a quick assessment as to whether a student has the required academic qualifications to be considered for admission.
+It was initially created to ensure that student-athletes were close enough to the average non-athlete applicant to be admitted—to make sure that academically unqualified students weren’t getting in solely based on their athletic ability—but its use has expanded to be more general.

 The AI helps admissions officers make decisions on thousands of applications in a few short months.
 It’s not the only factor in an admissions decision, but it is an important one.

-Most colleges don’t publicize how they calculate the Academic Index, but the nation got an inside look in Dr. Hernandez’s book A is for Admission.
-She explains how Dartmouth and many of the other Ivy League schools assigned Academic Index, though some of their calculations have since changed.
+Colleges don’t publicize how they calculate the Academic Index, but the nation got an inside look into the process in Dr. Michele Hernandez’s book A Is for Admission: The Insider’s Guide to Getting into the Ivy League and Other Top Colleges.
+She explains how Ivy League schools compute the Academic Index.

-In general, the Academic Index takes into account three main factors:
+In general, the Academic Index takes into account two main factors:

-The school then converts this information to a score on a 20 through 80 scale, with 80 being the best score (roughly equivalent to 4.0 unweighted GPA or a 1600 on the SAT).
-The three areas are added together to get an index score out of 240.
+The school then converts each piece of information into a score on a scale ranging from 20 to 80, with 80 being the best score—roughly equivalent to a 4.0 unweighted GPA or a 1600 on the SAT.
+The two areas are added together to get an index score out of 160.

-Beyond just calculating your Academic Index, many schools also categorize AI scores, such as Category 1, 2, and so on.
-While the exact number and structure of the categories differ, admissions officers know which categories they typically admit students from so they can concentrate their efforts on those applicants.
+In addition to calculating your Academic Index, many schools categorize AI scores, such as Tier 1, 2, 3, and so on.
+While the exact number and structure of the categories differ, admissions officers know which categories they typically admit students from so they can concentrate their energy on those applicants.

-Many top schools know that they generally admit students within a certain AI range, which roughly correlates to having top test scores and near-perfect GPAs.
-Because they know which AI scores correlate to the academic performance they are looking for, the harsh reality is that the AI is often used as a screening tool in admissions.
-If an applicant’s AI isn’t high enough, then it’s very likely that admissions officers won’t read the rest of the application.
+Top schools know that they generally admit students within a certain AI range.
+Because they know which AI scores correlate with the academic performance they are looking for, the harsh reality is that the AI is often used as a screening tool in admissions.
+If an applicant’s AI isn’t high enough, then it’s very likely that admissions officers won’t even read the rest of the application.